Lazy eye in children

 How common is lazy eye?

 Lazy eye is especially common in children.
-It is estimated that it affects about 4 to 6% of all children.
+In Europe, it is thought that about 3% of children and young people have lazy eye.
+This figure rises to 6% in preschool aged children.
 Lazy eye mostly develops before the age of 8.

 How can lazy eye be detected early on?